A Methodological Guide on Using Large Language Models for Reproducible Text Annotation in the Social Sciences and Humanities with Python and R: Set Up the Computational Environment

 \subsection{Model Choice}

-\paragraph{Keep it simple at the start.} Different models involve trade-offs among \textit{accuracy}, \textit{cost}, and \textit{speed}, and the many possible combinations can easily overwhelm users.
+\paragraph{Keep it simple at the start.} Different models involve trade-offs among \textit{accuracy}, \textit{cost}, and \textit{speed}, and the many choices can easily overwhelm users.
 To start, we recommend choosing a reasonably priced model recommended by the provider on its website.
-In this paper, we use \texttt{gpt-4o-mini}, an OpenAI-recommended model for fast, affordable, and focused task completion.
+In this paper, we use \texttt{Meta-Llama-3-8B-Instruct} for Hugging Face Inference and \texttt{llama-4-scout-17b-16e-instruct} for Groq.
+Both open-source models enable fast, affordable, and focused task completion.

-\paragraph{Later on, keep costs in mind.} Annotation projects involving tens of thousands of texts can incur substantial costs because of the high number of tokens consumed.
-To address this issue, researchers should estimate total token usage by running a small pilot on a subset of their data.
-As a rough rule, one short paragraph ($\approx 100$ words) equals 120--150 tokens.
-Note that input tokens (the texts to be annotated) are often considerably cheaper than output tokens (the annotations).
-Token costs continue to decrease over time.
+\paragraph{Later on, keep costs in mind.} Annotation projects involving tens of thousands of texts can incur substantial costs due to the large number of tokens consumed.
+To mitigate this, researchers should estimate total token usage by running a small pilot on a subset of the data.
+As a rough rule of thumb, one short paragraph ($\approx 100$ words) corresponds to approximately 120–150 tokens.
+Note that input tokens (i.e., the texts to be annotated) are often considerably cheaper than output tokens (i.e., the generated annotations).
+Overall, token costs have decreased over time as models become more efficient and competition among providers increases, although costs can still accumulate quickly at scale.